On 2-representation infinite algebras arising from dimer models: Perfect matchings giving -representation infinite algebras

 \begin{proposition} Let $Q$ be the quiver associated with a consistent dimer model $\Gamma$.
 Then, for a perfect matching $\sfD$ of $Q$, the following conditions are equivalent. \begin{enumerate}[\rm (1)] \item $\sfD$ is an internal perfect matching. \item $Q_\sfD$ is an acyclic quiver. \item $\calA_\sfD$ is a finite dimensional algebra. \end{enumerate} When this is the case, $\calA_\sfD$ is a $2$-representation infinite algebra. \end{proposition}

-\begin{proof} Fix a generic parameter $\theta$ such that $\sfD$ is $\theta$-stable. (see Proposition~\ref{corresp_pm}(2).)
-Then, there is a point $y\in\calM_\theta(Q)$ such that the cosupport of $\theta$-stable representation $V_y$ coincides with $\sfD$ by Proposition~\ref{corresp_pm}(1).
-By the Orbit-Cone correspondence, $y$ lies in $\pi^{-1}_\theta(x_0)$ if and only if $\sfD$ is internal, and these are also equivalent to the condition that $V_y$ is nilpotent by Lemma~\ref{condition_nilpotent}.
-Since the dimension vector of $V_y$ is $(1,\cdots,1)$, each non-zero map is given by an element in $\kk^\times$.
+\begin{proof} Fix a generic parameter $\theta$ such that $\sfD$ is $\theta$-stable (see Proposition~\ref{corresp_pm}(2)).
+Then, there is a point $y\in\calM_\theta(Q)$ such that the cosupport of $\theta$-stable representation $V_y$ coincides with $\sfD$ by Proposition~\ref{corresp_pm}(1), in which case $y$ lies in a toric divisor.
+Therefore, $\sfD$ is internal if and only if $y$ lies in an exceptional one.
+This is equivalent to the condition that $V_y$ is nilpotent by Lemma~\ref{condition_nilpotent}.
+Since the dimension vector of $V_y$ is $(1,\dots,1)$, each non-zero map is given by an element in $\kk^\times$.
 Since $Q_\sfD$ is a finite connected quiver, $Q_\sfD$ is acyclic if and only if $V_y$ is nilpotent, and hence we have $(1)\Leftrightarrow(2)$. $(2)\Rightarrow(3)$ is trivial.
-Since there is no relations in $Q$ making cycles to be zero, if $Q_\sfD$ contains a cycle, then $\calA_\sfD$ is not finite dimensional, thus we have $(3)\Rightarrow(2)$.
+On the other hand, we assume that $Q_\sfD$ contains a cycle.
+Then $\calA_\sfD$ is not finite dimensional, since the relations on $Q$ only make two paths equal, and hence they do not make a path to be zero.
+Thus we have $(3)\Rightarrow(2)$.

-On the other hand, considering the grading $d_\sfD$ we see that $\calP(Q,W_Q)$ is a bimodule $3$-Calabi-Yau algebra of Gorenstein parameter $1$ by Theorem~\ref{dimer_GP1}.
-Thus, if $\dim_\kk\calA_\sfD$ is finite, then we see that $\calA_\sfD$ is a $2$-representation infinite algebra by Theorem~\ref{degzero_RI}. \end{proof}